On this page Skip this page navigation

 Learn and reflect

-Take some time to learn about the stories of the First Nations, Inuit, and Métis peoples and the ongoing legacy of Indian Residential School in Ontario.
+Take some time to learn about the stories of the First Nations, Inuit, and Métis peoples and the ongoing legacy of Indian Residential Schools in Ontario.

 Learn about the tragic and painful legacy of Indian Residential Schools and how it continues to impact the lives of Indigenous peoples across the country.